jayasurya17/supply-chain-disruption-analysis/backend/readme.md

 1. JMeter helps in performing perforamce testing for API's.

 2. In mac, JMeter can be installed using HomeBrew package manager.

+3. JMeter can be opened using 'open /usr/local/bin/jmeter'.